MridulRoy98/Boss-Fight_Unity_Engine/README.md

 - Behaviour state machines and Navmesh for Enemy AI
 - Animation events to add anticipation to the enemy's attacks, making it a challenging opponent for the player
 - Animation masking
-- Using animation events to have the player take damage at a certain point of the animation
+- Animation events to have the player take damage at a certain point of the animation
-- Adding Ragdoll to the player and how to enable and disable it
+- Ragdolls and how to enable and disable it
-- Learned how to use audio sources and how to manipulate it
+- Audio sources and how to manipulate it
 - VFX and UI that updates at runtime
 - Coroutines and Ienumerator